splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-advanced.rst

                 useHTTPS: true
                 useServiceAccount: false

-Activate control plane metrics histograms
+Activate Kubernetes control plane metrics with Prometheus receiver
 -------------------------------------------

 To activate control plane metrics with the OpenTelemetry prometheus receiver instead, use the feature flag ``useControlPlaneMetricsHistogramData``: